 General Directions

 No special knowledge is required or expected for this writing exercise.
-Law schools are interested in the reasoning, clarity, organization, language usage, and writing mechanics displayed in your essay.
-How well you write is more important than how much you write.”
+The exercise is intended to display your facility with reasoning, organization, language usage, and writing mechanics.
+How well you write is more important than how much you write.

 You Must Make a Choice

-The scenario presented below describes two choices, either of which can be supported on the basis of the information given.
-Your essay should consider both choices and argue one over the other based on the specified criteria and provided facts.
-There is no “right” or “wrong” choice: a reasonable argument can be made for either.
-Again, easy enough.
-These directions outline the crucial points for what’s to come.
-You’ve got an either/or decision to make with no “right” choice.
+As we will see, the prompt presents two choices, either of which can be supported on the basis of the information given.
+Your essay should consider both choices and argue for one over the other based on the specified criteria and provided facts.
+There is no “right” or “wrong” choice: a reasonable argument can be made for both.
+So you’ve simply got an either/or decision to make based not on objective superiority, but rather on which decision you feel you can better defend.
 There’s information provided in support of both options and yet you have to choose one and stick to it.

 This is critical.